 Now that you have an overview of apps, let’s talk about app workspaces, where you create apps.

-You can add other collaborators to these workspaces as members or admins.
-You and your colleagues can collaborate on dashboards, reports, and other articles that you plan to distribute to a wider audience, or even your entire organization.
+You can add colleagues to these workspaces as members or admins.
+All app workspace members and admins need Power BI Pro licenses.
+In the workspace you can all collaborate on dashboards, reports, and other articles that you plan to distribute to a wider audience, or even your entire organization.

 When the content is ready, you distribute the app.
 You can send a direct link to that wider audience, or they can find your app from the Apps tab by going to Download and explore more apps from AppSource.
 Those people can’t modify the contents of the app, but they can interact with it either in the Power BI service, or one of the mobile apps -– filtering, highlighting, and sorting the data themselves.